United Kingdom: Transport

+In the UK, all traffic drives on the left, with distance and speed being measured in miles, yards and miles per hour (mph).
+All vehicles manufactured for use in the UK have the steering wheel situated on the right side of the vehicle.
+A radial road network totals 29145 mi of main roads, 2173 mi of motorways and 213750 mi of paved roads.
+The M25, encircling London, is the largest and busiest bypass in the world.
+In 2024 there were 41.7 million licensed vehicles in the UK.

 The UK has an extensive railway network of 10072 mi.
 In Great Britain, the British Rail network was privatised between 1994 and 1997, followed by a rapid rise in passengers.
 Great British Railways is a planned state-owned public body that will oversee rail transport in Great Britain.
 The UK was ranked eighth amongst national European rail systems in the 2017 European Railway Performance Index assessing intensity of use, quality of service and safety.

-The UK has a train direct from London to Paris; called the Eurostar, it travels through the Channel Tunnel under the English Channel, at 23.5 miles long it is the world's longest undersea tunnel.
+A train runs directly from London to Paris.
+Called the Eurostar, it travels through the Channel Tunnel under the English Channel.
+At 23.5 miles long, it is the world's longest undersea tunnel.
 There is also a car service through the tunnel to France called LeShuttle.
 The Elizabeth line, a rail link running between East and West London, was named in honour of Queen Elizabeth II in 2016 and opened in 2022.
-It was Europe's largest construction project at the time and is estimated to bring in £42 billion to the UK economy.
 Another major infrastructure project is High Speed 2 (HS2), a high-speed railway under construction since 2019.
 It will link London with Birmingham, with the potential to extend further north and capable of speeds of up to 225 mph.

 In 2023 there were 4 billion bus journeys in the UK, 1.8 billion of which were in London.
 The red double-decker bus has entered popular culture as an internationally recognised icon of London and England.
 The London bus network is extensive, with over 6,800 scheduled services every weekday carrying about 6 million passengers on over 700 different routes, making it one of the most extensive bus systems in the world and the largest in Europe.